matthenning/eloquent-api-filter/README.md

 Awesome and simple way to filter Eloquent queries right from the API URL without the clutter.
 </p>

+# Concept

+When developing API applications, you'll often end up with lots of duplicate code within your controllers.
+Eloquent API Filter offers a simple way to expose your models through the API by defining a route and a tiny controller.
+Your controller only needs to use a few traits and you'll be up and running.

 # Installation
 ## Package installation
 ```